-Johns Hopkins University School of Medicine Institutional Review Board IRB00387816
+Johns Hopkins University School of Medicine Institutional Review Board IRB00387816 ClinicalTrials.gov NCT05845047

-ClinicalTrials.gov NCT05845047

 PICTURE IT!
-FOR APHASIA

-Producing increasingly complex themes using right-hemisphere engagement implemented with telemedicine
+FOR APHASIA Producing increasingly complex themes using right-hemisphere engagement implemented with telemedicine

 Person(s) depicted in photos are not actual patients or research participants.

 SCORE LAB

 STROKE COGNITIVE OUTCOMES & RECOVERY

 DR. ARGYE E. HILLIS, M.D., M.A., PRINCIPAL INVESTIGATOR

-CROSSOVER TREATMENT
+Participants must not have:

-What is a cross-over treatment trial?
+- Additional prior neurological disease (other than stroke) - History of severe psychiatric illness, developmental disorder, or intellectual disability - Severe uncorrected visual or hearing loss CROSSOVER TRIAL What is a cross-over treatment trial?
 Cross-over trials are research studies that answer the question "Which treatment works better - A or B?"
 Rather than receiving just one treatment approach, qualifying patients receive two treatments and their improvement after each treatment is compared.

-Half of the participants receive Treatment A then Treatment B, and half receive Treatment B then A.

-MORE THERAPY -

-More therapy - Our Patients win!
+Half of the participants receive Treatment A then Treatment B. and half receive Treatment B then A. After each treatment, there will be a break or "washout period" during which the patient does not receive either treatment.
+MORE THERAPY - More therapy - Our Patients win!

 Participating patients receive twice the therapy - 30 45-minute sessions with a licensed speech-language pathologist who specializes in aphasia.

 Scheduling therapy is easy

 All sessions are conducted online via video telehealth using your laptop or smart device or one provided to you by the study team.

 THERE IS NO CHARGE TO PARTICIPATE

 BETTER THERAPY!